Pink: Literature

+Art and fashion throughout the years

 Pink was not a common color in the fashion of the Middle Ages; nobles usually preferred brighter reds, such as crimson.
 However, it did appear in women's fashion and religious art.
 In the 13th and 14th centuries, in works by Cimabue and Duccio, the Christ child was sometimes portrayed dressed in pink, the color associated with the body of Christ.

 In the high Renaissance painting the Madonna of the Pinks by Raphael, the Christ child is presenting a pink flower to the Virgin Mary.
 The pink was a symbol of marriage, showing a spiritual marriage between the mother and child.

-During the Renaissance, pink was mainly used for the flesh color of faces and hands.
+During the Renaissance, pink was mainly used for the flesh color of white faces and hands.
 The pigment commonly used for this was called light cinabrese; it was a mixture of the red earth pigment called sinopia, or Venetian red, and a white pigment called Bianco San Genovese, or lime white.
-In his famous 15th century manual on painting, Il Libro Dell'Arte, Cennino Cennini described it this way: "This pigment is made from the loveliest and lightest sinopia that is found and is mixed and mulled with St. John’s white, as it is called in Florence; and this white is made from thoroughly white and thoroughly purified lime.
+In his famous 15th century manual on painting, Il Libro Dell'Arte, Cennino Cennini described it this way: "This pigment is made from the loveliest and lightest sinopia that is found and is mixed and mulled with St. John's white, as it is called in Florence; and this white is made from thoroughly white and thoroughly purified lime.
 And when these two pigments have been thoroughly mulled together (that is, two parts cinabrese and the third white), make little loaves of them like half walnuts and leave them to dry.
 When you need some, take however much of it seems appropriate.
 And this pigment does you great credit if you use it for painting faces, hands, and nudes on walls..."

 18th century

-The zenith of the color pink was the 18th century, when pastel colors became very fashionable in all the courts of Europe.
 Pink was particularly championed by Madame de Pompadour (1721–1764), the mistress of King Louis XV of France, who wore combinations of pale blue and pink, and had a particular tint of pink made for her by the Sevres porcelain factory, created by adding nuances of blue, black and yellow.

 While pink was quite evidently the color of seduction in the portraits made by George Romney of Emma, Lady Hamilton, the future mistress of Admiral Horatio Nelson, in the late 18th century, it had the completely opposite meaning in the portrait of Sarah Barrett Moulton painted by Thomas Lawrence in 1794.
 In this painting, it symbolized childhood, innocence and tenderness.
 Sarah Moulton was just eleven years of age when the picture was painted, and died the following year.